polupraneeth/cmb2-extension/CONTRIBUTING.md

 1. Make sure you have a GitHub account.
 2. Fork the repository on GitHub.
-3. **Check out the trunk version of CMB2 Extensions.** If you submit to the master branch, the PR will be closed with a link back to this document.
+3. **Check out the trunk version of CMB2 Extension.** If you submit to the master branch, the PR will be closed with a link back to this document.
 4. **Verify your issue still exists in the trunk branch.**
 5. Make changes to your clone of the repository.
 	1. Please follow the [WordPress code standards](https://make.wordpress.org/core/handbook/coding-standards).